VolgaCTF/volgactf-main-site/src/quals_en.md

 ---
-quals_text: VolgaCTF 2018 Quals will be held from March 23 till March 25.
-Sign up at [https://quals.2018.volgactf.ru](https://quals.2018.volgactf.ru)
+quals_text: VolgaCTF 2018 Quals was held from 23 March to 25 March.
+The winners will be invited to VolgaCTF 2018 Finals
 layout: quals.pug
 ---